-The simple build-up equation shown represents cost of equity capital prior to any additional adjustments attributable to the specific company that the individual analyst may deem appropriate.
+9 The simple build-up equation shown represents cost of equity capital prior to any additional adjustments attributable to the specific company that the individual analyst may deem appropriate.

-In Exhibit 7.4, the simple average of all arithmetic average "risk premia over the risk-free rate" for all seven measures of firm size from the Research Note are shown, updated through 2021.
 Exhibit 7.4 suggests that "risk premia over the risk-free rate" generally increase as size decreases (and vice versa), albeit non-monotonically.
 Exhibit 7.4 also suggests that the firm "size effect" on the cost of equity may be present in the European sample, although it seems to be fairly concentrated in the smallest companies.